mzazon/awesome-cloud-projects/aws/sagemaker-ml-workflows/sagemaker-ml-workflows.md

    echo "✅ Preprocessing script uploaded to S3"
    ```

    The preprocessing script is now available in S3 and ready for execution by SageMaker Processing Jobs.
-This script standardizes features using scikit-learn's StandardScaler and saves the scaler artifact for consistent transformations during inference, ensuring model predictions remain accurate in production.
+This script standardizes features using scikit-learn's StandardScaler and saves the scaler artifact for consistent transformations during inference, ensuring model predictions remain accurate in production environments.

 5. **Create Training Script with Model Evaluation**:

-   Model training and evaluation form the core of the ML pipeline, where algorithms learn patterns from data and generate performance metrics.
-This script implements best practices including separate training/testing, comprehensive metrics calculation, and artifact management.
-Understanding these patterns enables reliable model development and deployment decisions.
+   Model training and evaluation form the core of the ML pipeline, where algorithms learn patterns from data and generate performance metrics for automated quality gates.
+This script implements MLOps best practices including separate training/validation datasets, comprehensive metrics calculation, and proper artifact management for production deployment decisions.

    ```bash
    # Create training script